Schedule Triggers

 - If a schedule is duplicated, the Fleet will be run multiple times concurrently at the scheduled time.

 - There is currently no way to create a schedule that is tied to an irregular mix of dates and times.
-Some examples of schedules we don't natively support, but are still possible to create within Shipyard:
+Some examples of schedules we don't natively support, but are still possible to create within Platform:

 - A schedule that only runs on specific dates, like holidays.